Is low code the future or overhyped?

 As we have seen above, low code offers limited customisation options.

 At some point, most organisations will require a new feature or integration that may not be possible through the point-and-click tools available.
 At that point, more advanced technical or development skills may be required, so good-quality developers will always be in high demand.
-This is especially true as the acceleration of digital transformation initiatives gathers pace post-pandemic.
-IT consulting company Accenture found that demand for tech professionals in the UK increased by 40% in the first six months of 2022.
+This is especially true as the acceleration of digital transformation initiatives gathers pace.

 While low code development has undeniable benefits, do business users have the technical knowledge and crucially the time and desire to build these applications?

 Consider the case of an NHS consultant.
-They might need to capture data from patients enrolling in a clinical trial, but their day job involves lifesaving surgery.
+They might need to capture data from patients enrolling in a clinical trial, but they are required in theatre for surgery.
 They can quickly describe what information they need to collect but cannot spend their day building an application to capture the data because they have patients to treat.

-Another example is the HR Manager who needs to automate new employee onboarding.
+Another example is the HR Manager who needs to automate routine tasks like employee onboarding.
 Do they have the time to build a new HR process when faced with recruitment, payroll, annual appraisals, disciplinary meetings, and more?

-In both scenarios, we recommend commissioning a BPM vendor to build a low-code solution.
+In both scenarios, we recommend commissioning a vendor to build a low-code solution.

-So, in conclusion, is low code the future or is low code a fad?
+So, is low code the future or is low code a fad?

-If you are a large (or regulated) organisation with complex enterprise-wide processes spanning multiple departments/locations/geographies or need extensive customisation/integration, we recommend working with a BPM vendor to achieve the best results.
+If you are a large (or regulated) organisation with complex enterprise-wide processes spanning multiple departments/locations/geographies or need extensive customisation/integration, we recommend partnering with a vendor to achieve the best results.

 Low code or vendor

-Whatever path you choose, ePC has the solutions and expertise to support you.
+Whatever path you choose, we have the solutions and expertise to support you.

-If you have the skills and capacity and want to take the low-code route, you can get up and running quickly with Process Director, a low-code business process automation platform that enables citizen developers to automate manual tasks.
+If you have the skills and capacity in place and want to take the low code route, you can get up and running quickly with Process Director, a low code business process automation platform enabling citizen developers to automate manual tasks via drag-and-drop tools, with templates by role/use case, and pre-built connectors.

-If required, we can provide training and technical support to your team to empower them to build a solution internally.
+If required, we can provide training and technical support to your team to empower them to build the solution internally.

 But…